britram/taps-transports/draft-ietf-taps-transports-04.md

 [EDITOR'S NOTE: Varun Singh signed up as contributor for this section.]

+## NACK-Oriented Reliable Multicast (NORM)

+NORM is an IETF standards track protocol specified in {{RFC5740}}.
+The protocol was designed to support reliable bulk data dissemination to receiver groups using IP Multicast but also provides for point-to-point unicast operation.
+Its support for bulk data dissemination includes discrete file or computer memory-based "objects" as well as byte- and message-streaming.
+NORM is designed to incorporate packet erasure coding as an inherent part of its selective ARQ in response to receiver negative acknowledgements.
+The packet erasure coding can also be proactively applied for forward protection from packet loss.
+NORM transmissions are governed by TCP-friendly congestion control.
+NORM's reliability, congestion control, and flow control mechanism are distinct components and can be separately controlled to meet different application needs.

+### Protocol Description

+The NORM protocol is encapsulated in UDP datagrams and thus provides multiplexing for multiple sockets on hosts using port numbers.
+For purposes of loosely coordinated IP Multicast, NORM is not strictly connection-oriented although per-sender state is maintained by receivers for protocol operation. {{RFC5740}} does not specify a handshake protocol for connection establishment and separate session initiation can be used to coordinate port numbers.
+However, in-band "client-server" style connection establishment can be accomplished with the NORM congestion control signaling messages using port binding techniques like those for TCP client-server connections.

+The NORM transport model supports bulk "objects" such as file or in-memory content but also can treat a stream of data as a logical bulk object for purposes of packet erasure coding.
+In the case of stream transport, NORM can support either byte streams or message streams where application-defined message boundary information is carried in the NORM protocol messages.
+This allows the receiver(s) to join/re-join and recover message boundaries mid-stream as needed.
+Application content is carried and identified by the NORM protocol with encoding symbol identifiers depending upon the Forward Error Correction (FEC) Scheme {{RFC3452}} configured.
+NORM uses NACK-based selective ARQ to reliably deliver the application content to the receiver(s).
+NORM proactively measures round-trip timing information to scale ARQ timers appropriately and to support congestion control.
+For multicast operation, timer-based feedback suppression is uses to achieve group size scaling with low feedback traffic levels.
+The feedback suppression is not applied for unicast operation.

+NORM uses rate-based congestion control based upon the TCP-Friendly Rate Control (TFRC) {{RFC4324}} principles that are also used in DCCP {{RFC4340}}.
+NORM uses control messages to measure RTT and collect congestion event (e..g, loss event, ECN event, etc) information from the receiver(s) to support dynamic rate control adjustment.
+The TCP-Friendly Multicast Congestion Conrol (TFMCC) {{RFC4654}} used provides some extra features to support multicast but is functionally equivalent to TFRC in the unicast case.
+Because NORM's reliability mechanism is decoupled from congestion control, alternative forms of transport service can be invoked.
+For example, fixed-rate reliable delivery can be supported or unreliable (but optionally "better than best effort" via packet erasure coding) delivery with rate-control per TFRC can be achieved.
+Additionally, alternative congestion control techniques may be applied.
+For example, TFRC rate control with congestion event detection based on ECN for links with high packet loss (e.g., wireless) has been implemented and demonstrated with NORM.

+While NORM is NACK-based for reliability transfer, it also supports a postitive acknowledgment (ACK) mechanim that can be used for receiver flow control.
+Again, since this mechanism is decoupled from the reliability and congestion control, applications that have different needs in this aspect can use the protocol differently.
+One example is use of NORM for quasi-reliable delivery where timely delivery of newer content may be favored over completely reliable deliver of older contenet within buffering and RTT constraints.

+### Interface Description

+The NORM specification does not describe a specific application programming interface (API) to control protocol operation.
+A freely-available, open source reference implementation of NORM is available at https://www.nrl.navy.mil/itd/ncs/products/norm, and a documented API is provided for this implementation.
+While a sockets-like API is not currently documented, the existing API supports the necessary functions for that to be implemented.

+### Transport Protocol Components

+The transport protocol components provided by NORM are:

+- unicast
+- multicast
+- port multiplexing
+- reliable delivery
+- ordered delivery for each byte or mesage stream
+- unordered delivery of in-memory data or file bulk content objects
+- error detection (UDP checksum)
+- segmentation
+- stream-oriented delivery in a single stream
+- object-oriented delivery of discrete data or file items
+- data bundling (Nagle’s algorithm)
+- flow control (timer-based and/or ack-based)
+- congestion control
+- packet erasure coding both proactively and as part of ARQ

 ## Transport Layer Security (TLS) and Datagram TLS (DTLS) as a
 pseudo transport